moonshine-ai/moonshine/moonshine-js/README.md

 # moonshine-js

-Moonshine Web is a JavaScript package that provides quick and easy integration of client-side, on-device speech-to-text on web pages and in web applications.
+This package provides quick and easy integration of client-side, on-device speech-to-text on web pages and in web applications.
+It includes the following:

+- 🌙 **Easy UI integration**: add a single `<script>` that automatically adds speech-to-text to all text inputs on a page, or design your own UI integration in a few easy steps.
+- 🌙 **Simple client-side speech-to-text interfaces**: just import [a single class]() to handle user mic permissions, model loading, and audio transcription, or use our [lower-level model implementation]() to easily transcribe audio from other sources.

 _Note: This package is currently in alpha, and breaking changes may occur between versions.
 User feedback and developer contributions are welcome._

 ## Quickstart

-You can easily include `moonshine-web` on your site using our CDN-hosted solution.
+You can easily include `moonshine-js` on your site using our CDN-hosted solution.
 Simply add the following inside the `<head>` tag:

 ```html
 <head>